BIBA

 A specialist tool is required to remove my wheel; can you cover this?

 Some manufacturers require a unique tool to remove the vehicle.
-This may involve the wheel returning to a franchised dealer to complete this process.
+This may involve returning the wheel to a franchised dealer to complete the process.
 We are unable to cover a car that requires this process.

 I live on the main road.
 Will the mobile technician be able to complete a repair?

 Any mobile repair must be done in a safe environment.
-A mobile repairer cannot do this on the side of a road.
+An approved mobile repairer cannot do this on the side of a road.
 Ideally, they will need a driveway or works car park.
 They may also need access to a power source.

-What happens if a mobile repairer can't repair the wheel?
+What happens if an approved mobile repairer can't repair the wheel?

-If a mobile repair is inappropriate, you can nominate your local repairer with the claims team's authorisation.
-Drive in and have the repair done on a pay-for-claim basis.
+If a mobile repair is inappropriate, you can nominate your local approved alloy repairer with the claims team's authorisation.

 Do I have to take other products from Total Loss Gap to buy Alloy Wheel protection?